COVID-19 CORONAVIRUS

 COVID-19 Vaccination

-Royal Park Medical is offering COVID-19 vaccination boosters in 2024.
+Royal Park Medical is offering ongoing COVID-19 vaccination boosters.
+The latest vaccine variant is JN1.

-Please book in now.
+Please book in to discuss further.
 It does not matter if this is your 3rd, 4th, 5th or 6th dose.